 Our current initiatives include:

 The Military Women's Health Researcher Guide, now in its sixth edition, which includes contact information, presentations & publications, areas of research interest, and collaboration interests of 50+ military women's health researchers - Inquire to receive an electronic copy and/or be included in our next edition of this guide as a subject matter expert.

 Scoping review of military women's health research literature (from 2000-2015), used for an online searchable database (as a counterpart to the VA’s database on veteran women’s health), and evaluated for knowledge gaps to guide future women’s health proposals.

 A quarterly military women's health research conference call to highlight current military women’s health research and foster collaboration and communication among research scientists and agencies in the subject area - Inquire to share your institutional initiatives on the calls and network with other researchers.

 Interested in military women’s health and think this RIG could be a resource for you and your work?
 Would you like to inquire about an initiative of the group?

-Email firstname.lastname@example.org and find the MWHRIG on the web:
+Email firstname.lastname@example.org and find the MWHRIG on the web (not official websites):